 I am a Professor of Political Science and the C. Robert and Margaret Hanley Family Director of the Washington Program at the University of Notre Dame, where I teach and write about American politics, political parties, gender and politics, and American political development.
-My my most recent book, with David E. Campbell, is See Jane Run: How Women Politicians Matter for Young People (Chicago 2025), in which we examine the impact of women candidates on the beliefs and behaviors of American adolescents.

 I teach undergraduate courses on American government, political parties, and gender, politics, & power.
 For the latter, you can find my collected Moments of Gender here.